The San Diego-Imperial Council recognizes that no two Scouts are exactly alike; each Scout is unique.

 Alternate Merit Badges for the Eagle Scout Rank

-individual requirements for merit badges.
-Merit badges are awarded only when all requirements are met
+requirements for merit badges.
+Merit badges are awarded only when all requirements are met as stated.

 licensed to practice medicine, or an evaluation statement must be certified by an educational

-- The candidate must earn as many of the required merit badges as his ability permits before applying
+The candidate must earn as many of the required merit badges as his ability permits before applying for

 alternate merit badges.